hiqsol/8bitgalaxy/docs/Field/Space.md

-- Represents Interstellar Space
+1. **Space** represents Interstellar Space and separates [[Star]] from each other
-- Space sectors are hidden (turned face down) at the beginning of the game
+2. Space sectors are hidden (turned face down) at the beginning of the game
-- Sectors can be revealed with [[Explore]]
+3. Sectors can be revealed with [[Explore]] action
-- Cards can't stop and stay in space,  they can only pass by
+4. Cards can't stop and stay in space,  they can only pass by
-- Types of space:
+5. Types of space:
-	- Distance 1 - short space
+	1. Distance 1 - short space
-	- Distance 2 - long space
+	2. Distance 2 - long space
-	- Distance 3 - small asteroids
+	3. Distance 3 - far space
-	- Distance 4 - big asteroids
+	4. Distance 4 - asteroids
-	- Distance 5 - nebula (black hole)
+	5. Distance 5 - black hole
-	- Distance 1 - Void - need [[nav]]technology to pass
+	6. Distance 1 - Void - need [[Navigation]] technology to pass